 - To delay development of resistance, use higher glyphosate rates, and do not cut the rate.

 - If using glyphosate in plantations with resistant weeds, tank mix glyphosate with other herbicides and make the application when the weeds are small.

 - Do not let weeds go to seed.

 Ground covers/mulches Some growers manage vegetation such as subclover, grass or weedy vegetation between rows to reduce soil erosion, improve traffic conditions in wet weather, and reduce mud on harvested trees.
-New grass varieties—including dwarf cultivars such as “Aurora Gold” and “Soil Guard”, which respond to minimal management practices such as drought, low fertility or sublethal rates of postemergence herbicides—are being introduced into various horticultural cropping systems.
+New grass varieties—including dwarf cultivars such as “Aurora Gold” and “Soil Guard”, which respond well to drought, low soil fertility, or sublethal rates of postemergence herbicides—are being introduced into various horticultural cropping systems.
 A number of other hard fescue varieties have worked well for Christmas tree growers.
 Mulches and barriers such as straw and straw bales, and/or course wood debris, can also help hold the soil in place.
 Consult your local Extension agent or get recent information about living mulches and their management.

 Soil-active herbicides Persistent, soil-applied herbicides can be applied to weed-free soil during winter when rain will activate the chemical.
 Apply lower rates on sandy soils with lower clay, organic matter, or cation exchange capacities.